-To the fullest extent permitted by law, Arctic Cat excludes and disclaims all implied warranties of merchantability and fitness for a particular purpose.
+To the fullest extent permitted by law, the Company excludes and disclaims all implied warranties of merchantability and fitness for a particular purpose.

-If you are not satisfied with warranty service or repairs, you should contact Arctic Cat at (U.S.) 1-218-681-9851 or (Canada) 1-204-982-1656.
+If you are not satisfied with warranty service or repairs, you should contact us at (U.S.): 218-681-9851 or (Canada) 204-982-1656.